On the Vulnerability of LLM/VLM-Controlled Robotics: Literature Review

 \textbf{Reasoning and Planning Tasks.} These tasks involve sophisticated decision-making, drawing on scene comprehension, and inherent commonsense knowledge \cite{brohan2023rt, liang2023mtg, padalkar2023open}.
 Enhancements in these models include pre-training for task prioritization \cite{ahn2022can} and converting complex instructions into detailed, reward-based tasks \cite{yu2023language}.
 These models also support human-in-the-loop decision-making, where human input refines robot demonstrations.
-Innovative frameworks enable robots to learn from human demonstrations and instructions \cite{shah2023mutex}, integrating large multi-modal models for better task understanding.
+Innovative frameworks enable robots to learn from human demonstrations and instructions \cite{shah2023mutex}, integrating large multi-modal models for better task understanding and allowing them to detect and reason over their failures once they happen~\cite{duan2024aha}.
+LLM/VLM-controlled robots excel in task execution and planning but rely on well-crafted scenarios due to real-world data collection costs.
+Deploying pre-trained models for different components may cause misalignment, posing vulnerabilities in real-world deployment.